brentvollebregt/nitratine.net/_posts/2018-05-06-python-sqlite3-basics.md

 If you have selected more than one item, these items will be in a tuple-like object just like above so once again we can use indexes to get values out for example use `url_id[2]` to get the 3rd (2nd since we start from 0) object out.

 ### Fetch All Row In Returned Object
-Like above, we can call .fetchall() one an executed query.
+Like above, we can call .fetchall() on an executed query.
 This will return multiple rows like above in a list object.
 For example:

 ```python
 cursor.execute('SELECT id, url FROM url')